Hyperion Stereo Effects Processor

 The E520 Hyperion is a mono/stereo in, stereo out effects module.
 It is 48HP wide, 35mm deep and uses less than 230ma of +12V and less than 50ma of -12V.

 Powered by a 480MHz ARM Cortex M7 CPU, the E520 has 64MB on on-board SDRAM for recording up to 6min of stereo audio at 48KHz sample rate.
 The LCD screen and optical encoder navigation uses the same 'shallow' menu scheme of our E352 and E370 modules, with the addition of 4 'soft keys' for selecting options without having to leave the main page.

 The E520 uses a premium audio path not usually found in Eurorack.
-Crystal Semi CODECs, TI OPA-series op amps and WIMA film caps in the output stage are used along with low-noise, dedicated LDO voltage regulators for a clean, full soundstage.
+Crystal Semi CODECs, TI OPA-series op amps (in the audio sections) are used along with low-noise, dedicated LDO voltage regulators for a clean, full soundstage.
 Audio conversion uses 48KHz sample rate, 24bit resolution with a line or synth level setting.